HiwarkhedePrasad/ByteWise/README.md

 You can analyze structs in several ways:

-- **Analyze Active File**:
+- **Analyze All Structs in File**: Command Palette → “ByteWise: Analyze All Structs in File”.

-  1. Open a C/C++ file containing `struct` definitions.
-  2. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`).
-  3. Type "ByteWise: Analyze File" and select the command.
-  4. An interactive web view will appear with the analysis, and a summary message will be shown.

-- **Analyze Selection**:

-  1. Select a `struct` definition or multiple `struct` definitions in your C/C++ file.
-  2. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`).
-  3. Type "ByteWise: Analyze Selection" and select the command.
-  4. An interactive web view will appear with the analysis of the selected structs.

-- **Context Menu (Right-Click)**:
-  1. Right-click anywhere in a C/C++ file.
-  2. Look for "ByteWise" options in the context menu to analyze the file or selected text.
+- **Analyze Selected Struct**: Select struct definitions → Command Palette → “ByteWise: Analyze Selected Struct”.
+- **Analyze Struct Layout**: Command Palette → “ByteWise: Analyze Struct Layout” (also in editor title bar).
+- **Context Menu**: Right-click within C/C++ files to access ByteWise actions.

 #### Inline Hints

-- Simply **hover your mouse** over a member variable within a `struct` definition in your C/C++ file.
-A hover tooltip will appear showing its size and alignment.
+- Hover a struct field line to see its size, alignment, and array details (if any).

 #### Optimization Diagnostics

-- ByteWise will automatically display **information diagnostics** (light blue squiggly underlines) under `struct` definitions that have potential memory savings due to padding.
-Hover over these diagnostics to see the estimated savings.
+- Info diagnostics appear under struct declarations with potential memory savings from reordering.
+Hover for details.

 ---